michaelisvas/GreenDiSC_Exeter_RILD/README.md

 ## Why, as researchers, do we need to think about environmental sustainability?

-The analysis of large and complex datasets requires the use of large-scale computational resources.
+Depite the undeniable positive impact of high performance computing in enabling amazing discoveries, including in fighting climate change, the analysis itself of large and complex datasets ensues a substantial toll on the environment.
 Data centres, high-performance computing (HPC) clusters, and individual workstations in computational research all demand substantial energy consumption and resources.
-Consequently, computational research activities contribute significantly to our overall environmental impact.

 Additionally to the electricity used and the indirect emissions from this, computational research impacts the environment through so-called "embodied carbon emissions" which occur from the manufacturing, shipping and disposal of the hardware used.